Oil3/Webm-QuickLook-Plug-In/README.md

 Once the app is launched, the WebM Quicklook extension appears in  `Extensions` from `General` in macOS' `System Settings`, and disapears if app is deleted.

-Notarized and gatekeeper-approved, Universal Binary for Silicon and Intel architectures, with low osX requirement (Monterey), up to latest Sequoia.
+Notarized and gatekeeper-approved, Universal Binary for Silicon and Intel architectures, with low osX requirement (Big Sur), up to latest Tahoe.